ethereum/ethereum-org-website/src/content/glossary/index.md

 ### Serenity {#serenity}

-The stage of Ethereum development that initiated a set of scaling and sustainability upgrades, previously known as "Ethereum 2.0", or "Eth2".
+The stage of Ethereum development that initiated a set of scaling and sustainability upgrades, previously known as 'Ethereum 2.0', or 'Eth2'.

 <DocLink to="/upgrades/">
   Ethereum upgrades